-- The Government has chosen not to legislate immediately, because it has always chosen to consult widely before major reforms.
-Other steps to be taken by the Government in making trade union leaders more accountable and the removal of immunity where pre-strike ballots were not held will in the meantime deter strikes in the essential services anyway. - 3.
-The services to be defined as essential (e.g. gas, water, power, fire, ambulance) will be established during consultations. - The drawing up of procedure agreements will also be a matter for consultation.
-ACAS may have a role. - There is no reason to suppose such a reform would make employees more inclined to provoke breaches of procedure agreements.
-Unions will be obliged to keep an agreement, no matter how provocative the employer.
-The courts may also decide in certain cases that the breach was the fault of the employe, not the union. - 1.
-Public opinion has been outraged by shikes which have victimised innocent people by auting off ressentiall sames.
+- Public opinion has been outraged by strikes which have victimised innocent people by cutting off essential services. - The Government has chosen not to legislate immediately, because it has always chosen to consult widely before major reforms.
+Other steps to be taken by the Government - in making trade union leaders more accountable and the removal of immunity where pre-strike ballots were not held - will deter strikes in the essential services anyway. - The services to be defined as essential (e.g. gas, water, power, fire, ambulance) will be established during consultations. - The drawing up of procedure agreements will also be a matter for consultation.